Saige Martin: Political career

-In March 2019 Martin announced his campaign for Raleigh City Council, against sitting councilwoman Kay Crowder for District D in Southwest Raleigh.
+In March 2019, Martin announced his campaign for Raleigh City Council, against sitting councilwoman Kay Crowder for District D in Southwest Raleigh.
 Martin, who is openly gay and Latinx, ran with a progressive platform focusing on affordable housing, environmental reforms, establishing a Police Accountability Review Board, and revitalizing the council.
 He was endorsed by Indy Week, Equality NC, Ashley Christensen, and North Carolina Museum of Art director Larry Wheeler.
-On June 25, 2019 Martin spoke publicly, as a candidate for City Council, on the importance of the Stonewall Riots.
-He was elected in October 2019 as the first Latinx person and, alongside Councilman Jonathan Melton who was also elected in 2019 election, one of the first two openly gay men to sit on the City Council.
+On June 25, 2019 Martin spoke publicly, as a candidate for city council, on the importance of the Stonewall Riots.

+He was elected in October 2019 as the first Latinx person and, alongside Councilman Jonathan Melton, who was also elected in 2019, one of the first two openly gay men to sit on the city council.
 Twenty-eight years old at the time of assuming office, Martin is the youngest person to serve on the Raleigh City Council.

-As a member of the City Council, Martin spearheaded the Council's backroom deal to cancel Citizen Advisory Councils and was a vocal advocate for defunding the Raleigh Police Department.
-Martin, and Raleigh mayor Mary-Ann Baldwin, voted in secrecy on removing the city's nineteen Citizen Advisory Councils, which were formed in 1974.
+As a member of the city council, Martin spearheaded its backroom deal to cancel citizen advisory councils, and was a vocal advocate for defunding the Raleigh Police Department.
+Martin and Raleigh mayor Mary-Ann Baldwin voted in secrecy on removing the city's nineteen citizen advisory councils, which were formed in 1974.
 The only councilman to be left out of the secret vote was David Cox, who opposed the measure.

-In April 2020 Martin, alongside Durham mayor Steve Schewel, Durham County Board of Commissioners chairwoman Wendy Jacobs, Durham County Commissioner Heidi Carter, Durham City Council members Javiera Caballero, Jillian Johnson, Mark-Anthony Middleton, and Charlie Reece, and Raleigh City Council member Nicole Stewart, pledged to take part in the #ShareYourCheck Challenge.
+In April 2020, Martin, alongside Durham mayor Steve Schewel; Durham County Board of Commissioners Chairwoman Wendy Jacobs; Durham County Commissioner Heidi Carter; Durham City Council members Javiera Caballero, Jillian Johnson, Mark-Anthony Middleton, and Charlie Reece; and Raleigh City Council member Nicole Stewart, pledged to take part in the #ShareYourCheck Challenge.
 They pledged all or part of their federal stimulus payments, part of an aid package to help Americans through the COVID-19 recession onset by the COVID-19 pandemic, to go to Siembra Solidarity Fund.
-The fund helps undocumented residents who were shut out of financial assistance due to their immigration status.
+The fund helps undocumented residents who have been shut out of financial assistance due to their immigration status.

-In June 2020 Martin defended protesters who were arrested, and victims of police brutality, during the George Floyd Protests in Raleigh, stating "Let’s get one thing straight: we DO NOT arrest peaceful protesters in the City of Raleigh.
+In June 2020, Martin defended protesters who were arrested, and victims of police brutality, during the George Floyd Protests in Raleigh, stating in a Twitter post, "Let's get one thing straight: we DO NOT arrest peaceful protesters in the City of Raleigh.
 Both individuals detained this evening are black.
 Both are queer.
 One is a minor.
-This conduct is disgusting" on his Twitter account.
-Martin later tweeted that he would be presenting a plan to the City Council to defund and reallocate police funds, "to truly focus on the safety, wellbeing, and health of our black community."
+This conduct is disgusting".
+Martin later tweeted that he would be presenting a plan to the city council to defund and reallocate police funds, "to truly focus on the safety, wellbeing, and health of our black community."